 According to the dedicated New York State Health Department and Westchester County pages on the subject, the best ways to avoid coronavirus are to stay calm, avoid travel to affected regions, and stay clean:

 As those with already compromised immune systems are more vulnerable, Westchester County also suggests that anyone who has not already done so this season get their flu shot immediately.

-Dr. Robert Amler, Dean of New York Medical College’s School of Health Sciences and Practice and former medical officer at the Center for Disease Control, also cautions residents against relying on surgical masks, as is popular in parts of Asia:
+Dr. Robert Amler, Dean of New York Medical College’s School of Health Sciences and Practice and former medical officer at the Center for Disease Control, also cautions residents:

 “The most important thing you can do to protect yourself and others from the spread of any disease, including coronavirus, is to keep at least six feet away from people who are sneezing or coughing, and frequently wash your hands for 20 seconds with soap, or use a hand sanitizer with at least 60 percent alcohol.
 Also try to keep your hands away from your face, and stay away from others if you do become sick.”

 The county is urging residents with questions to call 211 between 8 a.m. and 10 p.m. seven days a week for the most up-to-date information.

 Do NOT go to straight the emergency room if you experience coughing, fever, or shortness of breath.
 Call ahead to give the hospital time to prepare.
 Per Dr. Amler, you can wear a surgical mask to protect others from exposure.